 Here, there’s no automated assistance involved, and you have to monitor ad performance and make adjustments all by yourself.
 Here’s an example: If you have an overall budget of $100 and you have four different ad sets, with ABO you’ll assign $25 to each ad set.
 But with CBO, Facebook itself will distribute this $100 based on opportunities for high performance.
 This means one ad set could receive $55, another $20, another $15, and another $10.

-A big advantage of ABO is that you don’t have to worry about pausing certain ad sets or adding new ones to campaigns.
+A major advantage of ABO is that you don’t need to worry about pausing specific ad sets or adding new ones to your campaigns.
 Since CBO works with machine learning, it has a learning phase that shouldn’t be interrupted by making changes in campaigns.
 Otherwise, you’ll risk the contamination of your results.

 When should you use Facebook ABO?